progit/progit/de/02-git-basics/01-chapter2.markdown

 One of the more helpful options is `-p`, which shows the diff introduced in each commit.
 You can also use `-2`, which limits the output to only the last two entries:

 Eine sehr nützliche Option ist `-p`.
-Sie zeigt das Diff der Änderungen an, die in einem Commit enthalten sind.
+Sie zeigt die Änderungen an, die in einem Commit enthalten sind.
 Du kannst außerdem -2 angeben, wodurch nur die letzten beiden Einträge angezeigt werden:

 	$ git log -p -2
 	commit ca82a6dff817ec66f44342007202690a93763949